fjn308/wfwp/README.md

 ![general](/screenshots/6.png)

-If multiple monitors are attached, when switch, blacklist, details, or original button is clicked, a Which One? box will appear.
+If multiple monitors are attached, when switch, blacklist, details, or original button is clicked, a clickable "Which One?" box will appear.

 # 3. Things You need to Know